deefour/interactor/README.md

 ### Modifying the the Context

-As an interactor runs it can add information to the context.
+An interactor can add or modify the context.

 ```php
 $this->context()->car = new Car;